wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-web-applications-with-managed-authentication.md

 }}>Login</button>`
 ```

-When a user clicks on the logout button, Choreo will clear the session cookies and redirect the users to the OIDC logout endpoint of the configured Identity Provider (if available).
+When a user clicks the sign-out button, Choreo will clear the session cookies and redirect the users to the OIDC logout endpoint of the configured identity provider (if available).

-### API calls
+### Step 1.4: Invoke APIs

-You can invoke Choreo APIs within the same organization as your web application using the relative path /choreo-apis/<api-suffix>, regardless of whether managed authentication is enabled for the web application or not.
+TO invoke Choreo APIs within the same organization as your web application, you can use the relative path `/choreo-apis/<api-suffix>`, regardless of whether managed authentication is enabled for the web application or not.

 For example, if the API URL is `https://2d9ec1f6-2f04-4127-974f-0a3b20e97af5-dev.e1-us-east-azure.choreoapis.dev/rbln/item-service/api-e04/1.0.0`, the `<api-suffix>` would be `/rbln/item-service/api-e04/1.0.0`.
-From your Single Page Application, you can invoke the API using `/choreo-apis/rbln/item-service/api-e04/1.0.0` relative path.
+You can invoke the API using the `/choreo-apis/rbln/item-service/api-e04/1.0.0` relative path from your single-page application.

 !!! info
-    The relative path will be shown in the relavent **Connections** page under **Dependencies** section in the left navigation of the web application component view.
+     To copy the exact service URL of a Connection, you can follow the steps given below:
+      1. In the Choreo Console, go to the appropriate web application component.
+      2. In the left navigation menu, click **Connections** under **Dependencies**.
+      3. Click on the required Connection and copy the service URL.

-If you enable Choreo's Managed Authentication, you don't have to manually add any logic to attach an access token in the API call, as Choreo APIs will accept the cookies set by Choreo's Managed Authentication.
-You can directly invoke the API.
-For example:
+If you enable Choreo's managed authentication, you don't have to manually add any logic to attach an access token to the API call because Choreo APIs accept the cookies set by Choreo's managed authentication.
+You can directly invoke the API as follows:

 ```
     const response = await fetch('/choreo-apis/<api-suffix>')
 ```

-If Choreo's Managed Authentication is disabled, you need to ensure that your web application attaches a valid access token to the API call.
+If Choreo's managed authentication is disabled, you must ensure that your web application attaches a valid access token to the API call.

-### Token Refresh
+### Step 1.5: Refresh access tokens

-If the access token provided by your configured Identity Provider expires, you must refresh the tokens before successfully calling a Choreo-deployed API.
-For token refresh to function,  you need to set up the Identity Provider to issue a refresh token in addition to the access token.
+If the access token provided by the identity provider you have configured expires, you must refresh the tokens to successfully call a Choreo-deployed API.
+For token refresh to function, you must set up the identity provider to issue a refresh token in addition to the access token.

-To refresh the tokens, you can make a POST request to the `/auth/refresh` endpoint.
+To refresh access tokens, you can make a POST request to the `/auth/refresh` endpoint.

 For example: